 Studio photographers will appreciate that the Nikon D850 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D850 Manual.
+Further information on the features and operation of the X-T20 and D850 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T20 better than the Nikon D850 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.